-About 90 percent of Americans say they would like to do volunteer service for someone or some cause that needs their help.
-But just 25 percent actually do so, according to the Stanford Center on Longevity.
+About 90% of Americans say they would like to do volunteer service for someone or some cause that needs their help.
+But just 25% actually do so, according to the Stanford Center on Longevity.

 When asked why they don’t follow through on the wish to help, Americans most commonly cite a lack of free time.
 Yet, retirees — with plenty of time on their hands — do not volunteer at rates that are any higher than those of workers.

-And among people who never volunteered during their working years, just one-third finally begin volunteering during retirement.
+And among people who did not volunteer during their working years, just one-third finally begin volunteering during retirement.

 In some ways, retirement is more challenging for women.
 Because they live longer than men, they will have to stretch the funds from their nest eggs over a longer period.
 To make matters worse, women generally start with less in retirement savings than men do.

 But women who are single have one big advantage over their male counterparts: They are less likely to be lonely.